Ernest Hemingway: World War II

 When he arrived in London, he met Time magazine correspondent Mary Welsh, with whom he became infatuated.
 Martha had been forced to cross the Atlantic in a ship filled with explosives because Hemingway refused to help her get a press pass on a plane, and she arrived in London to find him hospitalized with a concussion from a car accident.
 She was unsympathetic to his plight; she accused him of being a bully and told him that she was "through, absolutely finished".
 The last time that Hemingway saw Martha was in March 1945 as he prepared to return to Cuba; their divorce was finalized later that year.
 Meanwhile, he had asked Mary Welsh to marry him on their third meeting.

-Hemingway sustained a severe head-wound that required 57 stitches.
+Hemingway sustained a severe head wound that required 57 stitches.
 Still suffering symptoms of the concussion, he accompanied troops to the Normandy landings wearing a large head bandage.
-The military treated him as "precious cargo" and he was not allowed ashore.
+The military treated him as "precious cargo", and he was not allowed ashore.
 The landing craft he was on came within sight of Omaha Beach before coming under enemy fire when it turned back.
 Hemingway later wrote in Collier's that he could see "the first, second, third, fourth and fifth waves of [landing troops] lay where they had fallen, looking like so many heavily laden bundles on the flat pebbly stretch between the sea and first cover".
 Mellow explains that, on that first day, none of the correspondents were allowed to land and Hemingway was returned to the Dorothea Dix.
-Late in July, he attached himself to "the 22nd Infantry Regiment commanded by Col. Charles 'Buck' Lanham, as it drove toward Paris", and Hemingway became de facto leader to a small band of village militia in Rambouillet outside of Paris.
+Late in July, he attached himself to "the 22nd Infantry Regiment commanded by Col. Charles 'Buck' Lanham, as it drove toward Paris", and Hemingway became de facto leader to a small band of village militia in Rambouillet, outside of Paris.
 Paul Fussell remarks: "Hemingway got into considerable trouble playing infantry captain to a group of Resistance people that he gathered because a correspondent is not supposed to lead troops, even if he does it well."
 This was in contravention of the Geneva Convention, and Hemingway was brought up on formal charges; he said that he "beat the rap" by claiming that he only offered advice.

-He was present at the liberation of Paris by the French on August 25; however contrary to legend, he was not the first into the city nor did he liberate the Ritz.
+He was present at the liberation of Paris by the French on August 25; however, contrary to legend he was not the first into the city nor did he liberate the Hôtel Ritz.
 While there, he visited Sylvia Beach and met Picasso with Mary Welsh, and in a spirit of happiness, forgave Gertrude Stein.
 Later that year, he observed heavy fighting at the Battle of Hürtgen Forest.
-On December 17, 1944, he traveled to Luxembourg, in spite of illness, to report on The Battle of the Bulge.
+On December 17, 1944, he traveled to Luxembourg, in spite of illness, to report on the Battle of the Bulge.
 As soon as he arrived, however, Lanham referred him to the doctors, who hospitalized him with pneumonia; he recovered a week later, but most of the fighting was over.
 He was awarded a Bronze Star for bravery in 1947, in recognition for having been "under fire in combat areas in order to obtain an accurate picture of conditions".